 We want food that we know - from farmers who care for their land as much as the foods they produce.

 Regenerative Agriculture is a system of farming and grazing principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
-The definition is evolving and practices vary, but this holistic management practice has many benefits including the potential to reverse climate change.
+Regenerative agriculture helps reverse current global trends of atmospheric accumulation of carbon by drawing carbon back down into the soil, offers increased yields, resilience to climate instability, and higher health and vitality for farming communities.
+(Terra Genesis International).
+The definition is evolving and practices vary, but this holistic management practice has many benefits.
 Our West Australian farmers are carefully selected according to their commitment to making this change.

 Like all change, it is a journey and through a combination of practices such as multi-species cropping, planting pollinator strips, diverse crop rotations, high intensity rotational animal grazing and reducing tillage the land can be regenerated over time.
 In return we aim to ensure our farmers receive a fairer share of the end value of their food.

-Our farmers have all committed and signed up for the soil carbon initiative (www.soilcarboninitiative.org) This standard is focused on soil carbon, water stewardship, promotion of biodiversity and the farmers learning journey.
+Our farmers have all signed a commitment to regenerative farming and specific production protocols, with planning and demonstrated outcomes.
 We work with our farmers to help bring the lands natural life systems back on-line, reducing the need for chemicals over time.
-This outcomes-based framework ensures that we are not just talking about change but tracking progress and making a real impact.
+We are not just talking about change but tracking progress and making a real impact.

 Blythe Calnan & Gregg Hooper - Runnymede Farm